Skip to main content Link Search Menu Expand Document (external link)

 Schedule

-We will have a final exam on Friday, March 22 8 AM - 11 AM.
+Students will present their projects in the final exam slot, which will be Friday, March 21 8 AM - 11 AM.

 Grading